 Where is Whitney Houston now?

 Sadly, Whitney was found dead in February 2011, in her hotel room in Beverly Hills, California.
 She had drowned in her bathtub.
 Heart disease and her troubling addiction of drugs contributed to her death.
 She was 48 years old.

-Her legacy lives on, with countless albums, videos, films (including the brilliant The Bodyguard) and show-stopping vocal performances.
+Her legacy lives on, with countless albums, videos, films (including the brilliant The Bodyguard), and archives of show-stopping vocal performances.